-- While these changes have only been in place a little over a year, the state has made significant progress, particularly with its incentive grant program.
+- Since these changes have been put in place, the state has made significant progress, particularly with its incentive grant program.
 For example, participating counties have seen felony commitments and placements in short-term programs drop more than 62 percent over a nine-month period.
 This has resulted in the closure of two detention centers.

 - Re-entry is the critical intersection between an offender’s incarceration and return to life in the free world.
 By removing barriers to employment, housing and education for rehabilitated offenders, a larger number of returning citizens are able to rejoin the workforce and support their families.

 Georgia is working to meet the health care demands of a growing and geographically diverse population with sustainable, long-term solutions, including:

 Fostering a culture of wellness

 - Improving the health and wellness of Georgians is essential to promoting our state as a great place to live, work and play.
 For far too long, the incidence of diabetes, hypertension, obesity and similar health conditions has risen in Georgia.
 The consequent rise in healthcare costs has adversely affected our productivity, quality of life and our ability to attract jobs to Georgia.
 This troubling trend must be reversed through a concerted effort to promote healthy lifestyle choices and disease prevention.
 Childhood obesity is being addressed through Georgia SHAPE, a public-private partnership with partners like the Coca-Cola Co., the Atlanta Falcons Youth Foundation and multiple state agencies.